gitconsensus/GitConsensusCLI/README.md

 # Only process votes by contributors
 contributors_only: false

+# Only process votes by collaborators
+collaborators_only: false

+# When defined only process votes from these github users
+whitelist:
+  - alice
+  - bob
+  - carol

 # Number of days after last commit before issue can be merged
 mergedelay: 3